devitocodes/devito/docker/README.md

 # [Devito] docker image library

 In order to facilitate the dissemination, usage, and development of Devito, we provide a series of docker images.
 These images support numerous architectures and compilers and are tagged accordingly.
-In the following, we describe the available images and the workflow to build it yourself.
 You can find all the available images at [DevitoHub](https://hub.docker.com/r/devitocodes/).
+The following describes the available images and the workflow to build it yourself.

 ## [Devito] images

-Devito provides three main images that are targeting different architectures and/or using different compilers.
+Devito provides three main images targeting different architectures and using different compilers.
 In the following, all images are described as `imagename-*`.
 The `*` corresponds to, and should be swapped for, the different release tags `dev`, `latest` or `vx.x.x` depending on if you are interested in specific versions (`vx.x.x`), the latest stable release(`latest`), or the latest development status (`dev`)

 ### [Devito] on CPU